Beef Info

 Order online and we offer a variety of ways to get your order!

-4. Ship to your door: We ship every 2nd Monday of the month.
+3. Ship to your door: We ship every Monday.

 These options should show up in the checkout page.
 If not, please make a note at checkout or give us a call!